 Transistor stay ON until current hit near 1 amp and then feedback goes down and transistor start to turn OFF fast.

-Collector voltage go up fast and D2 start to pass the current and transformer gives energy to C2 in short pulse.
+Consequently, the transformer transfers energy to C2 in a short pulse.

 After transformer finish give energy to C2 then voltage goes down and transistor turn ON again this repeat many times.

-It switches ON and OFF at 30kHz and transformer does not go into magnetic overload of 0.1 tesla only so that not much energy is lost.
+It switches ON and OFF at 30 kHz and keeps the transformer below a magnetic flux density of 0.1 tesla, so it reduces energy loss.

-But if we add C1 it helps when battery is almost empty and inside resistance go high.
+Finally, if we add C1 it helps when battery is almost empty and inside resistance goes high.

 Formulas: